wp-plugins/wp-auto-featured-image/readme.txt

 You can set default image using your WordPress admin panel in \"WAFI\".

 == Screenshots ==
-1. Admin panel set default featured image.
+1. Admin option page for "WordPress Auto Featured Image".
+2. Choose a thumbnail image.
+3. It will start working if a new post created or updated.

 == Frequently Asked Questions ==